stackbuilders/hspec-golden/README.md

 [![Build Status](https://travis-ci.org/stackbuilders/hspec-golden.svg?branch=master)](https://travis-ci.org/stackbuilders/hspec-golden)

 ## Description
-> Golden tests with hspec.
+Golden tests store the expected output in a separated file.
+Each time a golden test is executed the output of the subject under test (SUT) is compared with the expected output.
+If the output of the SUT changes then the test will fail until the expected output is updated.

-`hspec-golden` allows you to write golden tests using `hspec`.
+`hspec-golden` allows you to write golden tests using the popular `hspec`.

 ## Getting started

-You can write golden tests using the `defaultGolden` helper:
+You can write golden tests using `defaultGolden` helper:

 ```haskell
 describe "myFunc" $